emilbra/simple-containers-and-k8s-for-dummies/Guide/Start-Here.md

 After going through this this tutorials contents, you should know about these key topics:

 1. What is a Container?
+2. What is a Container Image?
-2. How are containers created?
+3. How are Containers created?
-3. What Kubernetes is.
+4. What is Kubernetes?
-4. Kubernetes architecture.
+5. Kubernetes architecture.
-5. Some of the Managed Kubernetes Offerings
+6. Some of the Managed Kubernetes Offerings

 As well as working knowledge of these practical tasks: